Subject Knowledge Enhancement in English - (SKE)

 In addition to desktop PCs, we also offer a laptop loan facility, allowing students to borrow a laptop for up to six hours while on campus.

 Senior English Lecturer

-Paul works on the Teach First two year PGDE programme which is a work based route into teaching.
-He also contributes to the PGCE programme as well as the subject enhancement course.
+Paul works on the PGCE programme as well as the subject enhancement course.
 His subject specialism is English and he works exclusively with training English teachers.
 He has also got experience of supervising students working on various masters programmes.
 Paul taught for 30 years in secondary schools with a one year period teaching in a primary...More about Paul

 Leanne is a senior lecturer in Science Education and has held management responsibility for QTS courses before moving into the role of Course Lead for SKE.
 Leanne teaches as part of the Science Education team on Undergraduate and Post Graduate courses as well as SKE courses.More about Leanne